adobe/phased-testing/README.md

 * The methods will be executed in alphabetical order.
 So prefixing the methods with their step number is a good practice.

 ### Shuffled Mode
-In order for a test scenario to be executed in shuffle mode you need to add the following annotation at the class level `@PhasedTest(canShuffle = true)'
+In order for a test scenario to be executed in shuffle mode you need to add the following annotation at the class level `@PhasedTest(canShuffle = true)`

 ### Single Run Mode
 In order for a test scenario to be executed in shuffle mode you need to add the following annotation at the class level `@PhasedTest(canShuffle = false)`.
 However because the interruption will happen at the same location all the time, you have to add the annotation `@PhaseEven@PhaseEvent` where you expect the interruption to occur.